All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 After the customer has started to trade, Nord Pool calculates the customer’s daily margin, and this denotes daily exposure towards Nord Pool.

-The collateral call is set as the maximum level of the daily margin that has been calculated for that customer, looking back on the last 30 days.
+The collateral call is set as the maximum level of the daily margin and settlement margin that has been calculated for that customer in the applied lookback period.
 Customers must meet their collateral calls towards Nord Pool on a daily basis.

 Monitoring of collaterals